fishsizeproject/Course-MLforImageProcessing/B-ML-concepts.md

 <br/>

-The area of machine learning is often divided in subareas according to the kinds of problems being solved.
-So roughly it can be divided in supervised and unsupervised learning.
+The area of ML is often divided in subareas according to the kinds of problems being solved.
+It can be roughly divided into supervised and unsupervised learning.

-In **supervised learning** the model is given an input, for example a photograph with a traffic sign, and the task is to predict the correct output or label, for example which traffic sign is in the picture (speed limit, stop sign, etc.).
-In the simplest cases, the answers are in the form of yes or no (binary classification problems).
+In **supervised learning** the model is given an input of data with known labels, for example photographs of two types of traffic signs (1: speed limit, 2: stop sign).
+The model's task is to predict the correct label. ***[AA: not sure I get this sentence, maybe just remove: In the simplest cases, the answers are in the form of yes or no (binary classification problems]***

 In **unsupervised learning** there are no labels or correct outputs.
-The task is to discover the structure of the data: for example, grouping similar items to form “clusters” or reducing the data to a smaller number of important “dimensions”.
-So for example exploratory data visualization can be considered unsupervised learning.
+The model's task is to discover the structure of the data: for example, grouping similar items to form "clusters" or reducing the data to a smaller number of important "dimensions".
+Exploratory data visualisation can be considered unsupervised learning.

-Overver it is important to remember that these categories are somewhat overlapping, so a particular method can sometimes be hard to place in one category.
-Also, an additional category you can find in the literature is the so-called **semisupervised learning** which is partly supervised and partly unsupervised.
+The categories of supervised or unsupervised learning are not clear cut, however, and a particular method may belong to both categories.
+There is also a category of a so-called **semisupervised learning** which is partly supervised and partly unsupervised.

-Each of these machine categories have different types of algorithms include classification, regression, clustering and dimensionality reduction.
-In this course we will focus primarily on supervised learning, and in particular, classification tasks for visual data.
+Each of these ML categories have different types of algorithms, which include classification, regression, clustering and dimensionality reduction.
+In this course we will focus primarily on supervised learning, and, in particular, classification tasks for visual data.

 <br/>